simioni/nest-pret/README.md

 @UseGuards(AuthGuard('jwt'), PoliciesGuard)
 ```

-Once this guard is in place, you can add the `@CheckPolicies()` decorator to any route, and choose the claims that are required by this route. `@CheckPolicies()` expects a simple function that is called with the `userAbility` object, so you can use `can` or `cannot` methods on it to define which Actions this route requires on which Models.
+Once this guard is in place, you can add the `@CheckPolicies()` decorator to any route, and choose the claims that are required to access this route. `@CheckPolicies()` expects a simple function that is called with the `userAbility` object, so you can use `can` or `cannot` methods on it to define which Actions this route requires on which Models.

 ```ts
 @CheckPolicies((ability: UserAbility) => ability.can(Action.List, User))
 ```

-Checking policies in this way is very efficient, since requests can be dennied at the Guard level, without even executing the route handler.
+Checking policies in this way is very efficient, since requests can be denied at the Guard level, without even executing the route handler.
 But it is also limited: it cannot check for *constraint queries* since no document has been retrieved from the DB yet.
 If the logged-in user has access to ***at least one document*** for a given Model, it will be granted access by the guard, and you should check for constraints during the route handling.

 ## Protect access per-document